About the event

 Tickets

 As always, we’re committed to keeping barriers to participation in our events as low as possible.
 That’s why we're especially excited to offer our very first Hamburg meet-up free of charge.
+However, if you are able to donate a small amount, you will help us to make this or future Accessibility Club events even better.

 IMPORTANT NOTE: slashwhy is generously providing drinks and snacks for the evening.
 It would be a real shame if we had to throw away perfectly good refreshments because people registered but didn’t attend.
 If you know you won’t be able to make it, please cancel your registration in good time so we can plan accordingly.
 Thank you!